Planning A Laminate Flooring Purchase

 What is laminate flooring?

-Laminate flooring is a fashionable but extremely tough man-made, hard-surface floor covering.
+Laminate flooring is a extremely tough man-made, hard-surface floor covering.
 The basics are this: a wood fiber core board with a fashion layer and rugged wear layer comprising tough materials like aluminum oxide and resins.
 Tongue-and-groove construction makes for easy installation.
-In laminate, you can find a variety of formats such as tile, strip and planks, in looks ranging from stone and wood to custom-looking decorative designs in matte to gloss finishes, beveled edges, textured finishes and more.
-No longer just a sensible alternative, laminate has come into its own as a flooring décor all its own.
-Come see why it’s such as hot seller in Europe.
+In laminate you can find a variety of formats such as tile, strip or planks in designs ranging from marble and stone to almost every type of wood species.
+No longer just a cheaper sensible alternative laminate has come into its own as a flooring décor.

 Where can I use laminate flooring?